Vajeeha30/VersionControl_Group5_GitHub/README.md

 | Qudsia Mazhar | Team Leader | GitLab |
 | Hamid Banaras | Team Leader | Bitbucket |

+## Final Remarks

+All branches from team members have been successfully merged into the main branch.
+This repository demonstrates how GitHub allows multiple collaborators to work on the same project efficiently using branches, commits, and pull requests.
+Conflicts were resolved, and the repository now contains the complete ProjectReport.txt with all sections (Introduction, Details, and Conclusion).

+This assignment helped us understand practical version control workflows, teamwork, and collaboration using GitHub.

+**Prepared by:**
+Vajeeha Tanveer
+Team Leader — GitHub
+Software Quality Engineering (Assignment 1)

 ### 🗂️ Repository Name